 Looking to trade Square vs PayPal?
 Both companies have good things going for them.
 If you are an investor, you have to look forward and think about where each company is heading.
 If you are a user, you have to way out the features and benefits to you as a consumer.

 Both companies will be reporting earnings on May 6th, after the market closes, for the first quarter of 2020.
 It will be interesting to hear how they are managing their businesses through these trying times while continuing to invest in future growth.
+There are also coopetitors to be looking at that haven’t yet fully matured.
+How will they impact this space?
+Stripe stock is one that comes to mind, with their expanding business model.

 If you’re ready to take your trading to the next level, join us today, and we will show help you get serious about trading.
 Check out our next level stock training.